jake-the-cake/school-work/week15/fetch-rebuild/README.md

 - Selection results display in the console.

 Roadmap:
-- Score recorder
-- Results that show in browser
-- Button to load a new question after answer
+- Refacoring needs to be done before expanding

 Copyright (c) 2022 Jake Thompson